 Phishing attacks originating from social media soared by 500% in 2016, and by a further 100% in 2017.
-Social media is now the preferred method of attack for phishers, and while workplace desktops are likely to have enterprise-level security solutions installed, mobile devices are generally ignored.
+Social media is now the preferred method of attack for phishers.
+While companies prioritise security for workplace desktops , they generally ignore (or forget) mobile devices.
 This leaves the user free to engage with and download potentially malicious content, as they please.
 The problem arises when they do inevitably engage with a malicious link embedded in a social media post.
 This is an extremely common way to trick unsuspecting users into revealing personal information and other sensitive credentials.

 Whishing and Messaging-Based Attacks

 ‘Whishing’ is the term coined to describe Whatsapp phishing.
 Because Whatsapp enables communication with anyone else on the platform, phishers can target a huge amount of users with the same blanket message.
 It’s a cheap and relatively easy way to quickly reach lots of users, which is why whishing is becoming especially prevalent.
 Again, the mechanics are as simple as clicking a malicious link in a Whatsapp message but the consequences are anything but innocent.

 Another entry point for phishing attacks is through malicious apps on official app stores.
 There have been countless cases of app removals from iOS and Android app stores, most recently with Google Play’s removal of 60 mobile game apps that contained malware dubbed ‘AdultSwine’.
 Simply put, the app developers hid malware in games that appeared as pornographic ads, but actually prompted users to download fake security software or scareware.
 Users were then led to click on other links they would have to pay for.
 While it is worth noting that Google immediately removed all offenders, this is not an isolated incident.

 Phishing is a serious, yet common problem that will get worse before it gets better.
 2017 saw a 400% increase in the amount of spam, a figure that IBM research suggests accounts for half of the emails sent on the internet as a whole.
-400 business per day are being targeted by phishing attacks, so how can organisations protect themselves against phishing attacks and the destruction it brings in its aftermath?
+400 business per day are being targeted by phishing attacks, so how can organisations protect themselves against mobile phishing attacks and the destruction it brings in its aftermath?
 The first step is bridging any gaps in existing enterprise security, which we’ve found usually presents itself through insufficient or non-existent mobile security solutions.
-Corporate-owned desktops and laptops have already received much of the attention in regard to cybersecurity, but organizations are failing to protect themselves from mobile-focused threats.
+Corporate-owned desktops and laptops have already received much of the attention in regard to cyber security, but organizations are failing to protect themselves from mobile-focused threats.